davidchyou/PredictTerm/README.md

 **Scanning the whole genome**

 Because PredictTerm can slide along sequences to predict terminators and call types, and report the results in BED6 format, it has the capacity to scan for terminators in a genome and call types.
-We can use.
+PredictTerm will digitize sequences longer than 325nt into windows of 325nt, and the argument -window_size

 Main input (detail below): fna file, [gff file of CDS positions]